keflavich/blog/content/pyspeckit-an-astronomical-spectroscopic-toolkit.rst

 ################################################
 :date: 2012-09-20 20:02
 :author: Adam (keflavich@gmail.com)
-:tags: http://schemas.google.com/blogger/2008/kind#post, python, code, astronomy
+:tags: googlepost, python, code, astronomy

 Jordan and I have been working on our python-based spectroscopic analysis tool for a while now: